 - 4.1.
-Each Supervisor or other Personnel who receives a Disclosure or Referral under this Policy must promptly refer the Disclosure or Referral, including all Disclosures Forms and other materials supplied, to the appropriate Designated Officer as follows: - 4.1.1.
-Unless the allegations concern alleged Wrongdoing by the Superintendent, the Disclosure or Referral shall first be referred to the Superintendent, who may delegate their duties under the Policy and this Procedure to any other Designated Officer. - 4.1.2.
-If the allegations concern alleged Wrongdoing by the Superintendent, then the Disclosure or Referral should be referred to the Office of the Ombudsperson.
+Each Supervisor and any other Employee who receives a Disclosure or Referral under this Policy must promptly refer the Disclosure or Referral, including all Disclosures Forms and other materials supplied, to the appropriate Designated Officer as follows: - 4.1.1.
+Unless the allegations concern alleged Wrongdoing by the Superintendent, the Disclosure or Referral shall first be referred to the Superintendent, who may delegate their duties under the Policy and this Procedure to any other Designated Officer.